The non-standard Lagrangian from non-uniqueness principle of the real scalar field and fermion field: Non-standard Lagrangian of the classical background scalar field from the non-uniqueness principle

-In this contribution, we construct the nonstandard Lagrangian of the homogeneous scalar field by employing the inverse problem of calculus of variations.
-We are interested in the multiplicative form of the nonstandard Lagrangian \cite{surawuttinack2016multiplicative,PhysRevD.63.103510,PhysRevD.103.043518,PhysRevD.106.035020}, given by
+In this contribution, we construct the non-standard Lagrangian of the scalar field by employing the inverse problem of the calculus of variations \cite{douglas1941solution,hojman1981inverse,sarlet1982helmholtz,surawuttinack2016multiplicative}.
+We are interested in the multiplicative form of the non-standard Lagrangian given by